top of page

 He studies my expression, a wry smile tugging at his lips.
 “You want to try for it, don’t you?”

+Of course, I do.
+Why else would I come?
 I suppress the flair of exasperation and pose a different question.

 The bulletin said there’s only one internship.